Labeling regions in deformations of graphical arrangements: Introduction

-The last two sections contain applications of our approach to the extended Shi and $a$-Catalan arrangements, and also extend the use of Athanasiadis-Linusson diagrams to a broader class of arrangements.
-It turns out that this approach provides the fastest way to count the regions in the $a$-Catalan arrangement, and also in a class of hyperplane arrangements properly containing the extended Shi arrangements.
+Sections~\ref{sec:eShi}, \ref{sec:ceiling} and \ref{sec:FC} contain applications of our approach to the extended Shi, generalized Ish and $a$-Catalan arrangements, and also extend the use of Athanasiadis-Linusson diagrams to a broader class of arrangements.
+It turns out that this approach provides the fastest way to count the regions in the $a$-Catalan arrangement (earlier found by Bernardi~\cite{Bernardi} in this instance), and also in a class of hyperplane arrangements properly containing the extended Shi arrangements.
+Section~\ref{sec:ceiling} also contains the Simplification Lemma (Lemma~\ref{lem:simplification}), describing a way to identify those directed edges in our weighted digraphs which do not represent facet inequalities of the represented region, but inequalities that follow from inequalities represented by other edges.
+The idea behind this simplification generalizes the notion of a ceiling diagram in the work of Armstrong and Rhoades~\cite{Armstrong-Rhoades}.

-The highlighted variant of the Farkas lemma is likely suitable to count regions of a hyperplane arrangement in many other settings as well.
+The Carver-Farkas lemma is likely suitable to count regions of a hyperplane arrangement in many other settings as well.